 HarbourAreaAdministrative is the main feature that covers the whole port area.
 It is subdivided into zero or more sections modelled by HarbourAreaSection features (the LayoutDivision) aggregation.
 HarbourAreaSection can be further subdivided into WaterwayArea, Terminal, Berth, AnchorageArea, DockArea, etc. The Terminal feature can also be subdivided into Berth features using the same association.

-HarbourAreaSection can also be subdivided into further features of the same class (the SubUnit self-association).
+HarbourAreaSection can also be subdivided into further features of the same class (the SubUnit self-association role).

 Note that HarbourAreaSection features can contain other HarbourAreaSection features.
 Note also that a Terminal can contain any number of Berth features.